 God wants us to wait on His justice.
 But that is often much easier said than done.

 I’m reminded of the unfair treatment of Joseph in the bible.
-Maybe you’ve heard of or read about the events of his life.

 To make a long story short, Joseph was hated and mistreated by his brothers.
 They wanted to kill him but sold him as a slave instead.
-As a house servant he was wrongfully accused of attempted rape.
+As a house servant, he was wrongfully accused of attempted rape.
 He spent many years in prison because of it.
 When it looked like he may have had an opportunity to be released, he was forgotten about and ended up spending more time in prison.
-He was finally released due to his God given ability to interpret dreams and wisdom.
+Joseph was finally released due to his God given ability to interpret dreams and wisdom.
 He was then made second in command to the king of Egypt.
 His wisdom saved Egypt and the surrounding nations from starvation during a famine.
 He was reunited with his family due to the famine.
 He forgave his brothers saying, “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”
 (Genesis 37,39-50)

 Joseph chose to forgive his brothers for their unfair treatment of him.
 He chose to see the negative events in his life from a positive perspective.
 He had every right to be bitter and vengeful but he chose mercy and forgiveness instead.

-He never allowed the negative, unjust circumstances in his life to cause him to go through life with a chip on his shoulder or with a bad attitude.
+Joseph never allowed the negative, unjust circumstances in his life to cause him to go through life with a chip on his shoulder or with a bad attitude.
 He chose to see things from God’s perspective.
 He saw the negatives in his life as part of God’s plan for a greater purpose for good.

 Colossians 3:13 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.

 We should always stand up for what is right and just in God’s eyes.
 But we should always do so in love.